peterwooley/Todo/README.md

 3. Follow the on-screen tutorial to create a new category and todo item
 4. Open the add-on options to set a custom key binding and fine-tune your settings

-## Author
+## Credit
-Created by Peter Wooley.
-Based on [Ny's To-Do List add-on](https://www.curseforge.com/wow/addons/nys-todolist)
+Forked from [Ny's To-Do List add-on](https://www.curseforge.com/wow/addons/nys-todolist) and adapted by Peter Wooley